everbit-software/.github/README.md

 We are a software development company based in the UK.
 We help clients create applications to build the app of their dreams.

-If you would like to contact us, please email us on [contact@everbit.dev](contact@everbit.dev) or message [Harry Harrison](https://www.linkedin.com/in/harryharrison/) or [Sam Laister](https://www.linkedin.com/in/sam-laister/) on LinkedIn and we'll get back to you as soon as possible :)
+If you would like to contact us, please email us on [contact@everbit.dev](contact@everbit.dev) or message [Harriet Harrison](https://www.linkedin.com/in/hxrriet/) or [Sam Laister](https://www.linkedin.com/in/sam-laister/) on LinkedIn and we'll get back to you as soon as possible :)

 ## The technologies we use